ZIYU-DEEP/Anomaly-Detection-for-Spectrum/README.md

 This step is to fit, validate and evaluate the model.
 In addition, it would also produce a array of data to validate the model.
 When validating the model on the array, we will  choose a certain false positive rate and set the corresponding error as the anomaly detection threshold.

-In the directory of the code script, run the code:
+In the directory of the code script, run the following code in terminal:

 ```
-$python downsample_ratio window_size predict_size shift_train shift_eval batch_size epochs
+$ python downsample_ratio window_size predict_size shift_train shift_eval batch_size epochs
 ```

 A sample input parameter would be: